 Yum, yum yum.
 There's not too much else that needs to be said about these vegetarian chicken patties.
-Quorn brand vegetarian meats have a secret ingredient (ok, it's fermented mushroom, and it's not all that secret) that give them a super chewy texture that closely resembles chicken meat in particular.
-The patties contain eggs, so though they aren't suitable for vegans, they are a super yummy vegetarian meat.
+Quorn brand vegetarian meats have a secret ingredient (ok, it's a fermented mushroom, and it's not all that secret) that give them a super chewy texture that closely resembles chicken meat in particular.
+These Quorn Brand Chicken Nuggets contain eggs, so though they aren't suitable for vegans, they are a super yummy vegetarian meat.
 Use them as patties in veggie burgers, in a breakfast sandwich or dipped in ketchup or hot sauce for dinner along with a side of mashed potatoes and veggies for an all-American meal.Continue to 5 of 7 below.

 05 of 07

-If you want to experiment making your own vegetarian mock meat substitutes at home, seitan is the place to start.
+If you want to experiment making your own vegetarian mock meat substitutes (seitan) at home, this is the place to start.
 It can be baked or simmered, and you can add just about any spices you like.

 06 of 07